fenixkz/warden_robot/README.md

 Every of that states has `RECHARGING_THE_BATTERY` transitions.
 That transitions is executed when the robot's battery got low while executing the state routine.

 #### Start Charging Routine State
-This high level state has three inner states and one possible output - `BATTERY_IS_FULL`, which tramsits the state machine to **`START_EXPLORING`** state.
+This high level state has three inner states and one possible output - `BATTERY_IS_FULL`, which trasmits the state machine to **`START_EXPLORING`** state.

-The initial state is **`PLAN_TO_CHARGING_LOCATION`**, where the algorithm check whether the robot is in location containing the charging station.
+The initial state is **`PLAN_TO_CHARGING_LOCATION`**, where the algorithm checks whether the robot is in location containing the charging station.
 If yes, then it transits to **`RECHARGE`** state, where the algorithm simulates the recharging process of the battery.
-If no, then it finds the location closest to the charging station and computes plan to it.
+If no, then it finds the location closest to the charging station and computes a plan to it.
 After that, it transits to **`GO_TO_CHARGING_LOCATION`** state, where the Controller Action server follows the computed plan and checks again whether the robot is within the charging location.
 If yes, then it transits to **`RECHARGE`** and if no, then the routine repeats.

 Finally, **`RECHARGE`** state check if the battery got full.
-If the battery is full, then it transits to `BATTERY_FULL`, if not it transits to itself.
+If the battery is full, then it transits to `BATTERY_FULL`, if not it transits to itself and does it until the battery gets full.

 ## Software architecture
 The _scripts/_ folder contains the information on each software component that was used to create this repository.